llmonpy/llmonpy-blog/docs/ai-moat.md

 is that there has been a huge increase in rate limits and a decrease in costs.
 A year ago, you would be lucky to get 10 requests a minute.
 Now, you can easily get 1000s of requests and millions of tokens per minute.
 Because they require so many requests, LLMonPy and the ideas in this post would be useless without these improvements.

+## Conclusions
+If I am right, there will be a furious land grab for the most valuable request-flows.
+To climb the learning curve faster, companies will conduct thousands of experiments on their request-flows to generate **QBaWa** faster than their competitors.
+It will be a great time to be a Nvida shareholder (I am not a Nvida shareholder except of index funds).

 ## References
 * [Mastering LLMs: A Conference For Developers & Data Scientists](https://maven.com/parlance-labs/fine-tuning?cohortSlug=): Great conference that helped cystralize my thinking.